Nampo North Korea Travel Guide

 Follow all instructions from your guides during adverse weather.

-The risk of significant earthquakes is not high.
+The risk of significant earthquakes is low.
 Air the quality differs in industrial zones.

 Consider a face mask if you have respiratory sensitivities.